mnielLab/NetTCR-2.0/README.md

 `python nettcr.py --trainfile test/sample_train.csv --testfile test/sample_test.csv`

-This will print the predictions on screen or on a file (that can be specified with the option --outfile).
+This will print the predictions on the standard output or on a file (that can be specified with the option --outfile).

 Both training and test set should be a comma-separated CSV files.
 The files should have the following columns (with headers): CDR3a, CDR3b, peptide, binder (the binder coulmn is not required in the test file).
 See test/sample_train.csv and test/sample_test.csv as an example.